ClusterHQ/powerstrip-flocker/README.md

 Finally you can run stateful containers in docker and stop worrying about where the data is.

-Note that powerstrip-flocker exposes a *global volume namespace*.
+In other words, `powerstrip-flocker` exposes a *global volume namespace*.

 ### Works with orchestration